 The 1700 Cascadia Megathrust Earthquake and the Future of Cascadia Margin

 The 1700 tsunami that impacted the Puget sound region was triggered by a megathrust earthquake off the coast of northern California, Oregon, Washington, and British Columbia on the so-called Cascadia margin.
 The event happened on the evening of January 26th as documented in Japanese historic records.
 In Japan, the event was called an “orphan” tsunami because the earthquake was so far away it was not felt.
 The other significant piece of evidence for the tsunami comes from dead trees in so-called “ghost” forests in Oregon and Washington that can be dated using carbon 14 and tree ring studies.
 These trees in lush coastal forests are thought to have been instantly killed by the saltwater when they were flooded initially by up to 12 m (36 feet) of land subsidence associated with the megathrust earthquake and then by the tsunami.
+The photo below shows the Neskowin Ghost Forest on the Oregon coast.
+We see many tree stumps sticking up above the sand at low tide.
+These trees were killed by a tsunami in 1700 when the elevation of the land fell, and they were completely inundated and then buried by sand.
+Large storms eroded the sand from the trees and exposed them.
+They remain as evidence of the huge tsunami more than 300 years ago.

 Oral accounts from indigenous Native American and First Nation tribes living on the coast of Vancouver Island in Canada that have been passed down from generation to generation tell of an earthquake and tsunami on a winter’s evening.
 The accounts describe that all the low-lying settlements were wiped out and the only survivors were those people who lived 75 feet above the waterline.
 So the tsunami must have been massive!